StarRocks/starrocks/docs/en/administration/Configuration.md

 - **Unit**: N/A
 - **Description**: Whether to enable the Size-tiered Compaction strategy.
 TRUE indicates the Size-tiered Compaction strategy is enabled, and FALSE indicates it is disabled.

+#### routine_load_failure_pause_interval_second
+- **Default**: 86400 (24 hours)
+- **Unit**: Second
+- **Description**: The continuous failure retry time in seconds for each task of Routine Load job.
+When any task of the job fails continuously for more than this value, the task will turn to PAUSED status.
+For tasks that are suspended due to persistent failures, be sure to check the reason for the task failure to avoid data expiration due to a long period of inability to load data.
+This parameter is for all Routine Load jobs.
+However, `routine_load_failure_pause_interval_second` does not take effect when `failure_pause_interval_second` is configured in the job properties.

 <!--| aws_sdk_logging_trace_enabled | 0 | N/A | |
 | be_exit_after_disk_write_hang_second | 60 | N/A | |
 | be_service_threads | 64 | N/A | |